BZoennchen/supercollider-book/_sources/chapters/supercollider/basics/6-classes.md

 }
 ```

-Instance variables (the attributes of the object) are defined by using the keyword ``var`` while class variabels (the attribute of the class which are shared by all objects of the class) are defined via the keyword ``classvar``.
+Instance variables (the attributes of the object) are defined by using the keyword ``var`` while class variables (the attributes of the class which are shared by all objects of the class) are defined via the keyword ``classvar``.
 Instance variables will *shadow* class variables of the same name.

 Classes can contain class methods (static methods) and object methods.